 1 What the Sussex PCP does

-The Panel came into being on 1 November 2012 and meet a minimum of 4 times a year.
+The Panel came into being on 1 November 2012 and meets a minimum of four times a year.

 Its role includes powers to:

 - review the draft Police and Crime Plan and make recommendations to the Commissioner, who must consider them

 - review the Commissioner’s annual report and make recommendations at a public meeting, which the Commissioner must attend

 - require the Commissioner to attend the Panel to answer questions

 - veto the Commissioner’s proposed precept by a two-thirds majority